SAP/cloud-security-services-integration-library/samples/spring-security-xsuaa-usage/README.md

 ```

 ## Cockpit administration tasks
-Finally, as part of your Identity Provider, e.g. SAP ID Service, assign the deployed Role Collection(s) such as `Viewer` or `Modifier` to your user as depicted in the screenshot below and as documented [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e1bf57130ef466e8017eab298b40e5e.html).
+Finally, as part of your Identity Provider, e.g. SAP ID Service, assign the deployed Role Collection(s) such as `Viewer` or `Administrator` to your user as depicted in the screenshot below and as documented [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e1bf57130ef466e8017eab298b40e5e.html).

 ![](../SAP_CP_Cockpit_AssignRoleCollectionToUser.png)